-- a.
-Prior to the scheduled Grievance Hearing, the Grievance Committee shall meet in private and without the parties present to select a chair and review the grounds for a hearing. - b.
-The grievant, respondent, and members of the Grievance Committee shall be provided with a copy of the grievance, any written response provided by the respondent, and any other pertinent materials or documents before the hearing begins. - c.
-Each party to the grievance may call witnesses and introduce oral and written testimony relevant to the issues of the matter. - d.
+a.
+Prior to the scheduled Grievance Hearing, the Grievance Committee shall meet in private and without the parties present to select a chair and review the grounds for a hearing.

+b.
+The members of the Grievance Committee shall be provided with a copy of the grievance and any written response provided by the respondent before the hearing begins.

+c.
+Each party to the grievance may call witnesses and introduce oral and written testimony relevant to the issues of the matter.

+d.
 Any relevant information shall be admitted.
-Formal rules of evidence shall not apply. - e.
+Formal rules of evidence shall not apply.

+e.
 Participants: Each party to the grievance represents himself or herself, and may also be accompanied by a person of his or her choice who is an observer only.
-Each person present will be asked to identify themselves by name. - f.
+Each person present will be asked to identify themselves by name.

+f.
 Parties are not allowed to be represented by legal counsel.

-Faculty or staff may request to be accompanied by a union representative. - g.
-Hearings shall be closed and confidential. - h.
-Witnesses: In a closed hearing, witnesses shall be present at the hearing only when testifying. - i.
+g.
+Hearings shall be closed and confidential.

+h.
+Witnesses: In a closed hearing, witnesses shall be present at the hearing only when testifying.

+i.
 Recording: The hearing may be recorded by the college and shall be the only recording made.
-If recorded, no witness who refuses to be recorded may be permitted to give testimony. - j.
-Attendance: If the individual filing the grievance fails to appear at the hearing, only the written information will be used to make a recommendation. - k.
-Committee Recommendation: Within 5 days following the close of the hearing, the Grievance Committee shall prepare and send to the Vice President, Student Services (Vice President, Instruction for academic and grade grievances) a written decision.
+If recorded, no witness who refuses to be recorded may be permitted to give testimony.

+j.
+Attendance: If the individual filing the grievance fails to appear at the hearing, only the written information will be used to make a recommendation.

+k.
+Committee Recommendation: Within five (5) days\ following the close of the hearing, the Grievance Committee shall prepare and send to the Vice President, Student Services a written decision.
 The decision shall include specific factual findings regarding the grievance, and shall include specific conclusions regarding whether a grievance has been established as defined above.
 The decision shall also include a specific recommendation regarding the relief to be afforded the grievant, if any.
 The decision shall be based only on the record of the hearing, and not on matter outside of that record.
-The record consists of the original grievance, any written response, and the oral and written evidence produced at the hearing. - I. Within 10 days following receipt of the Grievance Committee's decision and recommendation(s), the Vice President, Student Services (Vice President, Instruction for academic and grade grievances) shall send to all parties his or her written decision. - m.
+The record consists of the original grievance, any written response, and the oral and written evidence produced at the hearing.
+I. Within seven (7) days\ following receipt of the Grievance Committee's decision and recommendation(s), the Vice President, Student Services shall send to all parties his or her written decision.

+m.
 The student may choose to appeal if he/she meets the criteria in Step 4.